 In 1901, Dr. and Mrs. Robertson and their son William were living in Stratford.
 In 1911, Dr. Robertson was the Medical Officer for the northern section of the Canadian Northern Railway.
 Dr. and Mrs. Robertson and William were listed on the Algoma East census.

-Dr. Robertson died on the 19th of February, 1934 at St. Michaels Hospital in Toronto.
+Dr. Robertson died at St. Michaels Hospital in Toronto on the 19th of February, 1934.
 Mrs. Robertson died on the 29th of November, 1936.
 At the time of her death, she resided with her son at 124 Hiawatha Road in Toronto.
 Dr. and Mrs. Robertson are buried at Avondale Cemetery in Stratford.

-*His son William Nelson Robertson became a lawyer and he died in 1958.
-He is also buried at Avondale Cemetery.
+*His son William Nelson Robertson became a lawyer.
+He died in 1958 and he was buried at Avondale Cemetery.